Somewhere in Time (film): Soundtrack

 The film's original musical score was composed and conducted by John Barry, who was suggested by Jane Seymour, a personal friend.
-The producers had been considering a score based on the 18th variation of Sergei Rachmaninoff's "Rhapsody on a Theme of Paganini," which is used in the film several times.
+The producers had been considering a score based on the 18th variation of Sergei Rachmaninoff's Rhapsody on a Theme of Paganini, which is used in the film several times.

-Barry wrote the score at a creative and prolific time in his career, scoring the music for films such as Raise the Titanic, High Road to China, and the highly acclaimed Body Heat, all within an 18-month period.
+Barry wrote the score at a prolific time in his career, scoring the music for films such as Raise the Titanic, High Road to China, and Body Heat, all within an 18-month period.

 The music has been released on two albums, neither of which are from the original sessions from the film itself.
 The album was a series of re-recordings with highlights of the score recorded to fit onto two sides of an LP.
 The original release from MCA Records has nine tracks.